The Ultimate Guide to Hiring Virtual Assistants in 2025

 • An account manager documents your operations and enables you to offload more tasks

-• The account manager provides ongoing service optimization
+• The account manager provides ongoing process optimization

 • Backup assistants mean you never start over